Chapter 1. Midnight memories

 “You really didn’t get what I said, did you?”

 “Is it midnight already?” he asked and pulled out a silver ring studded with the largest onyx I had ever seen.
 “This is my grandpa’s lucky ring.
 Alas, he fell into the well that he was digging and passed away.
 This was all we could salvage.
 And this I entrust to you.
-Happy birthday kiddo.”
+Happy birthday young master.”

 “For someone who doesn’t even remember his name, you remembered my birthday.
 You just scored some brownie points there fella.
 And so I’ve decided to take your deal.
 State your offer.”